Proverbs 4 – The Path of the Just and the Way of the Wicked

 a.
 Hear, my children: Previously in Proverbs, Solomon spoke as a father to his son, perhaps with the principal heir in mind.
 Now the instruction is broadened to his children in general.
 This is the instruction of a father for the benefit of the children.

 i.
 “So the home continues to be the prominent arena of learning as the parents in turn pass on the traditions (see Deuteronomy 6:6-9).”
 (Ross)

 b.
-Give attention to know understanding: This appeal, and the appeal to hear in the first line means there may be hesitancy or resistance on part of the children that must be over come by the appeal.
+Give attention to know understanding: This appeal, and the appeal to hear in the first line, means there may be hesitancy or resistance on the part of the children that must be overcome by the appeal.
 Parents are often discouraged by a child’s resistance to their wisdom and instruction, but it still must be spoken, and with heartfelt appeals.

 2. (3-5) Guidance from previous generations: Get wisdom!

 Tender and the only one in the sight of my mother,

 He also taught me, and said to me: